wethod/learning-center-source/content/finance/index.md

 * Reimbursement value (always expressed in master currency)

 Based on [permission roles]({{< relref "settings/index.md#permissions" >}}), users can view, edit, delete their own expenses and/or others's expenses.

+Users with permission to edit others' expenses can also change the owner of the expense when creating or updating it from the sidebar details.

+{{< img-center src="/uploads/2022/08/30/expense-edit-owner.png" >}}

 {{< note title="Note" >}}
 **All expenses linked to a project are listed in the widget "Orders" in the [project report]({{< relref "reports/index.md#project-report" >}}) with a general "Expense" name, its date and value.**